Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: The Lindstedt series

-Notice that the first term in the last equality corresponds to the connection of $\delta^1$ with $\delta^0$ from the root of $\delta^0_i$ as $\delta^1 \triangleleft \delta^0_i$, while the second term corresponds to $\delta^1 \triangleleft_1 \delta^0$.
 This procedure can be iterated, expanding next these two terms in the above expression again by the Jacobi rule, reducing the identification of the coefficients to an inductive scheme covering all the nodes of $\delta^0$ and all possible positions in the rooted planar tree obtained by connecting $\delta^1$ with $\delta^0$.
 It remains to show that all these terms given by this procedure can be weighted to appear with the corresponding coefficients $\mathbf{c}(\delta)$ from the splitting of the coefficient $\frac{1}{l_1} \mathbf{c}(\delta^1) \mathbf{c}(\delta^0)$.
 To see this, we use Lemma \ref{l:jacobi_coefficients}, which gives us:

-This splitting matches exactly with the iteration of the Jacobi rule, so that:
+This splitting matches with the iteration of the Jacobi rule, so that:

+Iterating this procedure by induction to cover all the nodes and positions in $\delta^0$, we obtain: